Urban Land Bank Demonstration Program

 - Land Bank application

-- Draft Land Bank annual plan - The Land Bank Annual plan identifies the parcels of property that are eligible for sale to the Land Bank along with the Land Bank's acquisition and affordable housing development strategies.
+- Land Bank annual plan - The Land Bank Annual plan identifies the parcels of property that are eligible for sale to the Land Bank along with the Land Bank's acquisition and affordable housing development strategies.
 Once the annual plan is approved by the City Council, the Land Bank staff will refer approximately 25 properties per month for tax foreclosure.
 Once a tax foreclosure judgment is obtained, the properties are sold to the Land Bank and become part of the Land Bank's inventory.
 This process takes approximately eighteen (18) months.

 - Annual plan map - Map of lots eligible for sale to the Land Bank.
 The Land Bank does not own these properties and they are not currently available for purchase by a qualified participating developer.
 If the lots are purchased by the Land Bank, they will be added to the Land Bank inventory.

 - Bylaws of the DHADC - The Dallas Housing Acquisition and Development Corporation (DHADC) is a non-profit entity that is administers the Land Bank.
-The board of directors is composed of representatives from the Dallas County taxing entitites, including Dallas County, the Dallas Independant School District, and the City of Dallas.
+The board of directors is composed of representatives from the Dallas County taxing entities, including Dallas County, the Dallas Independent School District, and the City of Dallas.
 Additionally, the board of directors includes a representative from The Real Estate Council (TREC) and a neighborhood representative appointed by the City Manager.